EgorDudyrev/expailleur/README.md

 A --> D;
 ```

-More elaborated descriptions of Case Studies are presented below.
+More elaborated descriptions of the Usage Examples are presented below.

+_The diagram is constructed automatically from the following descriptions using [update_mermaid](https://github.com/EgorDudyrev/expailleur/blob/main/update_mermaid.py) script._

 ## Bob Ross Paintings